Weight Loss Medication

 The question on many people's minds: "Will I gain back all the weight I lost?"

-For example, if someone lost 30 pounds on Ozempic, they might gain back about 20 pounds in the year after stopping, still leaving them 10 pounds lighter than before.
+If you lost 30 pounds on Ozempic, you might gain back about 20 pounds in the year after stopping.
+That still leaves you 10 pounds lighter than before you started.

 This weight regain usually happens gradually over months, not suddenly.
 And perhaps most importantly, maintaining lifestyle changes (diet and exercise) after stopping can help minimize how much weight returns.
-That’s why it’s crucial to focus on healthy habits while you’re on the medication so that your progress can continue after you stop.
+That's why it's crucial to focus on healthy habits while you're on the medication so that your progress continues even once you’ve stopped.

 Blood sugar and A1C changes